-Meal Plan Advisement with Macros after your Assessment then we make a food shopping list for you and then we set a date in the kitchen.
-You bring all of the necessary food required and we get to work making, measuring and weighing you custom designed food plan!
+We offer a Meal Plan with Macros after your Complimentary Fitness Assessment.
+We make a food shopping list for you and then we set a date for time in the kitchen.
+We get to work making, measuring and weighing you custom designed food plan!
 Food is 80% of the way you look and feel so we are here to teach you one on one.

-Food Preparation Class - We show you how to cook, weigh your Protein and Carbs and Fat to prepare 3-4 days worth of meals!
-Great recipes to keep you on point.
-We have you shop with your food list, then teach you how to put together your meal prep outline to take home the knowledge and start cooking at home! $125
+Food Preparation Class - We show you how to cook, weigh your Protein, Carbs and Fat to prepare 3-4 days worth of meals.
+Great recipes to keep you on point!
+We have you shop with your food list, then teach you how to put together your meal prep outline.
+Then take home the knowledge and start cooking yourself! $125

 What Are Macronutrients (Macros)?